-Get advice and assistance from Andy and the team at R3.
+If you have a failed or failing USB Stick or any flash device for that matter get advice and assistance from Andy and the team at R3.
 R3 Data Recovery is real lab that deals with real disasters each an every day.
 If you have any sort of problem with a USB flash drive or any other data storage device, we are the people to contact.
 Call us today on 0800 999 3282 orfill out or FREE, no-obligation diagnositcs form for immediate help and assistance.

 Whilst it may seem very attractive to have large storage potential on a flash device (particularly one you can carry) there are dangers associated with storing so much data on a USB memory Stick.